 This career requires people who are highly skilled in performing the tasks of the field.
 Our students receive an education in the didactic requirements of the field by highly qualified instructors with the advanced certification required.

-The didactic courses are supplemented with hands-on lab instruction and practice in our lab facilities at the Arvada campus.
+The didactic courses are supplemented with hands-on lab instruction and supervised practice in our lab facilities at the Arvada campus.
 In addition to the didactic education students receive, there is a hands-on clinical component within the program that affords students the opportunity to work in clinical environments in the area, under the supervision of qualified staff, while utilizing their learned skills on actual patients.

 Areas of Specialization

 The Sonography Program at Red Rocks leads to an Applied Associate of Science Degree in Diagnostic Medical Sonography.
 This track prepares students for the ARDMS examination in the areas of Abdominal and OB/Gyn.
 These sonographers typically work in a radiology setting at a hospital or outpatient center.
 All Red Rocks Sonography students will also receive training in Vascular Technology which leads to a Certificate in Vascular Technology.
 This certificate prepares students for work in a Vascular Lab or Hospital setting.

 Red Rocks Community College accepts as many as 18 students each year.
 Admission into the program is extremely competitive and clinical site dependent.
 Please see the Frequently Asked Questions Page and Information Page to find out more.